 - 64% of respondents agreed that "Google is becoming the new homepage for local businesses" - because Google displays so much information that users don't need to click through to the business's own website.

-- However: 65% of marketers agreed that businesses with websites that rank highly in organic sear also have high visibility in local search - so their organic website authority is supporting local search rank.
+- However: 65% of marketers agreed that businesses with websites that rank highly in organic search also have high visibility in local search - so their organic website authority is supporting local search rank.

 - 49% agreed that Google Posts, Q&A and other Knowledge Panel features affect local search rankings.